-Regular meetings of the City Council shall be held in the Art Pick Council Chamber, 3900 Main Street, Riverside, California, on the first four Tuesdays of each month, taking into consideration any legal holidays which may occur.
-There shall be no meeting on the fifth Tuesday of the month.
-For the months of July, August and September, meetings shall occur on the first and third Tuesdays of the month.
+Save and except for the months of July and August of each year, regular meetings of the City Council shall be held in the Art Pick Council Chamber, 3900 Main Street, Riverside, California, on the first four Tuesdays of each month, taking into consideration any legal holidays which may occur.

 Regular meetings of the City Council shall commence at approximately 1:00 p.m., and shall include oral communication from the public followed by any closed sessions, workshops, public hearings, or other business, as necessary.
 Public hearings shall commence at approximately 3:00 p.m.
-Evening sessions shall begin at approximately 6:15 p.m. and shall include an additional period for oral communications from the public at 7:00 p.m.
-One meeting each month shall be reserved for City Council workshops.
-City Council meetings may be canceled for lack of agenda items.
+An additional period for oral communications from the public shall be held at 7:00 p.m.